webinoo/nodejs-backend-interview/README.md

 - Few occurences without type (`any`) replace by specific type
 - More tests: resolvers (supertest) and db controller (have to manage mocking the model chained functions)

+## Objections from code review

+- Exceptions - catching but not processing further
+- Authorize as middleware
+- Naming Controllers, Resolvers, ...

 ## Author

 [My Linkedin](https://www.linkedin.com/in/webino/)